jakthom/nodb/README.md

 # NoDB Roadmap

-* NoDB will soon experimentally support [Vortex](https://github.com/spiraldb/vortex) as a file format, for high-performance random-access reads and scans of nothing.
+* NoDB will have full support of [Vortex](https://github.com/spiraldb/vortex) as a file format, for high-performance random-access reads and scans of nothing.

 * NoDB will experimentally support NoLLM, NoML, NoAI in the very near future.